+This is the Subaru Forester e-Boxer.
 In the past, TG has been a big fan of the Subaru Forester.
-Previous versions were honest, able and reliable – favouring substance and actual off-road ability when so many others searched (often fruitlessly in this crossover SUV segment) in pursuit of style points.
-However, although it may not look like it at first glance, big changes have come for the Scooby SUV.
+Previous versions were honest, able and reliable – favouring substance and actual off-road ability when so many others went in pursuit (often fruitlessly in this crossover SUV segment) of style points.
+However, although it may not look like it at first glance, big changes have come for Scooby’s fifth-generation SUV.

 What's the verdict?